About this site

 Unless otherwise stated, none of the snippets or examples here necessarily conform to "Best Practice", whatever that is.
 They may not include structured exception handling, for example, or be in any way optimised, or employ a level of code or layer separation to please some people.
 If you are sufficiently offended by the sight of an SqlDataSource control on a page, or other such heinous sin, please don't waste your time contacting me with your rant or diatribe.
 I would otherwise welcome messages about technical inaccuracies you may spot, or typos - or indeed improvements you might want to offer to code I have presented, or any other aspect of this site.

 Most articles contain much, if not all the code you need to get going.
 More recent ones (especially ones about the Web Pages framework) also include a link to a download.
 However, if you find that the concepts introduced in an article are foreign to you, and I didn't explain them well enough or at all, feel free to use the contact form to suggest topics for additional articles.
 You can also use Google or Bing or any other search engine to find more information, or use the forums at forums.asp.net to ask a question.
 I'm happy to point people who are obviously making an effort to learn for themselves in the right direction, but I hate seeing questions in the forums that basically ask people to write an application for the questioner.
 I'll help you to find out how to do your homework, but I won't do it for you.

 A bit about me

 I'm no guru.
 Despite that (or perhaps because of it) I have been awarded Microsoft MVP for ASP/ASP.NET each year since 2008.

-For those of you who are curious about what this ASP.NET MVP does for a living, I work for a software company - ITEC Systems - who are responsible for developing and supporting ITRIS Recruitment Software.
+For those of you who are curious about what this ASP.NET MVP does for a living, I head up the digital activities at Step Communications, a publishing and events management company based in Tunbridge Wells, Kent.
 I have been developing web sites since 2002, and am completely self-taught.
 I live in Rochester in the UK.